neon-beat/neon-beat-buzzer/README.md

 goal is to provide a basic user interface to allow blind test players to compete.

+## Project state

+The Neon beat buzzer is actively maintained and in sync with other components of the Neon Beat game.
+A rewrite in Rust is however in progress.
+It may be integrated at some point in this very same repository, or in a new one.

 ## Architecture

 The buzzer relies on ESP32 with a button connected to it.
 The buzzer must